Skip to Main Content

-Evidence-Based Practice (EBP) is the framework for your clinical decision-making process.
+It is the framework for your clinical decision-making process.

-- Review the Situation (Assess)
+- Assess: Review the Situation

-- Define the clinical problem as a question (Ask)
+- Ask: Define the clinical problem as a question

-- Summarize the evidence yield (Appraise)
+- Appraise: Summarize the evidence yield

-- Apply the evidence (Apply)
+- Apply: Apply the evidence